 As a Trust there is a duty to support other schools.
 The Trust has two Specialist Leaders of Education who work through the Bristol Primary Teaching School Alliance and Cathedral Schools Trust Teaching School Alliance.

 The Trust has supported all phases of schools within Bristol and University of West of England in their training of Post Graduate Certificate in Education (PGCE) students.
-In addition, one of the Trust's Headteachers was seconded to an Alternative Provision within Bristol to support that Academy during the year.

 In partnership with Bristol City Council the Trust has established an Early Intervention Base (EIB) in south Bristol (based at Lansdown Park Academy) which offers up to 15 places for primary aged young people as a strategy to avoid permanent exclusions.
-St Matthias Academy, has worked closely with local mainstream Secondary Schools and Bristol City Council to help reduce exclusions by 90% over the past year.
+St Matthias Academy, has worked closely with local mainstream Secondary Schools and Bristol City Council to help reduce exclusions.